JohnSnowLabs/spark-nlp/docs/_posts/Damla-Gurbaz/2022-07-28-ner_ade_binary_en_3_0.md

 ## Description

-Detect binary adverse reactions of drugs in reviews, tweets, and medical text using pretrained NER model.
+Detect adverse reactions of drugs in reviews, tweets, and medical text using pretrained NER model.

 ## Predicted Entities